devetechno1/master_devefinance/updates.md

 - Fixed a login issue that occurred under poor network conditions.
 - Improved automatic language loading from the server.
 </details>

----

-## 🛠 Backend Updates

-### BV 2.5.0
-- Added support for the new **wholesale** package system in product data.
-- Updated `getProductDetails` API to include the revised wholesale logic.

-### BV 2.4.9
-- Fixed filtering issue with categories and brands in product listings.
-- Optimized database queries to reduce server load and improve performance.

----